-KMK: Jeju Island | Pensions, Resorts, Motels
+KMK: Jeju Island Pensions Resorts Motels

 Pensions, Resorts, Motels, oh my!
 Finding a place to stay on Jeju can be a daunting task.
 There are literally hundreds of options to choose from, ranging from pricey hotels with too many stars to count to off the road shacks you might want to think twice about staying in.
+So, without further ado I give you: Jeju Island Pensions Resorts Motels.

 Still, especially during the off season, a deal can be found and had that lifts the strain off your pocketbook.
 Below are the three places we stayed at!